-BCV is a lipid conjugate viral DNA polymerase inhibitor in development as a medical countermeasure for smallpox.
+BCV is an investigational lipid conjugate which acts via inhibition of viral DNA synthesis that is in development as a medical countermeasure for smallpox.
 We expect to continue our evaluation of external innovation in order to license, acquire or otherwise gain access to molecules that further broaden our pipeline of investigational agents in cancer or other serious diseases.